 - Blood vessel inconsistencies like excessive sweating and flushed skin

 Although the signs and symptoms of withdrawal look scary, if you believe that you are ready to stop taking Zoloft and are under a doctor’s care, you do not have to be afraid.
 A doctor will figure out a timeline for lowering your dose until you are safely and entirely off the medication.
-The doctors and staff at Granite Recovery Centers know that recovery from Zoloft is accomplished from the inside out.
+The doctors and staff at Granite Recovery Centers know that a person accomplishes recovery from the inside out.
 The staff will support you during the withdrawal process and help reduce your symptoms.

 Timeline for Getting Off of Zoloft